Mopsgamer/draqun/CONTRIBUTING.md

 deno task release
 ```

-You can also use deno task to create a release from your machine, but it is not
+You can also create a release from your machine, but it is not recommended:
-recommended:

 ```bash
 deno task release --force